 First things first: No, bonded leather is not real leather.
 Yes, it has real leather in it - but how much is questionable at best.
 Bonded leather is quite literally from the bottom of the barrel.
 Leftover scraps of leather are shredded and ground to a near pulp, then bonded together onto a fiber sheet using polyurethane or latex.
 The varying degree of actual leather in the mix (versus chemicals) affects the smell, texture, and durability of the product.

 Here are 4 simple ways to tell the difference between real leather and bonded leather:

 Real leather: It seems obvious, but read the tag or label.
 If it’s real leather, it will proudly say so.
 If you see “100% leather,” “full-grain leather,” “top grain leather,” or “genuine leather,” you’re headed in the right direction.
 (Learn more about the different types of leather).

 Bonded leather: If the label doesn’t say anything at all about the material, it’s probably bonded leather (or even faux leather, which is completely synthetic).
-Full or top-grain leather and even genuine leather are always proudly noted.
+Full or top-grain leather and even genuine leather are always proudly noted, like in each description of our leather messenger bags.
 Also, check the price tag.
 We love a deal as much as the next guy, but real quality leather, particularly full-grain leather, is much more expensive to work with than bonded leather, so if the price seems too good to be true - it probably is.